top of page

 • 1 min read

-The Arch of Titus is not simply a hunk of marble -- it's a memory carved in relief.
+The Arch of Titus is a memory carved in relief.
 On its inner walls, Roman soldiers carry the spoils of Jerusalem: the menorah, the trumpets, the sacred vessels.
 It was once a declaration of power, a monument to victory.

-But the empire it celebrated is gone.
+The empire it celebrates is gone.
 The triumph it immortalized matters to almost no one passing beneath its shadow.
 And yet the arch still stands.

 Photo taken by yours truly :)